Men’s Ties: Are They Going Out of Style?

 Understanding your body type and face shape is crucial when selecting a tie, as these factors can influence which styles and widths will look best on you.

-– Tall and Slim: If you have a lean physique, you can pull off both skinny and wider ties.
+• Tall and Slim: If you have a lean physique, you can pull off both skinny and wider ties.
 A skinny tie can enhance your slender frame, while a wider tie can add balance.
-However, be cautious with overly bold patterns that might overwhelm your frame.
+However, avoid overly bold patterns that might overwhelm your frame

-– Average Built: For those with a standard build, medium-width ties (about 3 to 3.5 inches) are generally the most flattering.
-These ties offer a balanced look without drawing too much attention away from your overall outfit.
+• Average Build: For those with a standard build, medium-width ties (about 3 to 3.5 inches) are generally the most flattering.
+These ties offer a balanced look without drawing too much attention away from your overall outfit

-– Round Face: A tie with a pointed end and a longer length can help elongate the appearance of a round face.
-Avoid very wide ties, as they may emphasize the roundness.
+• Round Face: A tie with a pointed end and a longer length can help elongate the appearance of a round face.
+Avoid very wide ties, as they may emphasise the roundness

 Suit Style

-– Formal Suits: For more formal occasions, such as weddings or business meetings, stick to classic tie styles in solid colors or subtle patterns.
-Silk ties are preferred for their luxurious appearance.
+• Formal Suits: For formal occasions, such as weddings or business meetings, stick to classic tie styles in solid colours or subtle patterns.
+Silk ties are preferred for their luxurious appearance

-– Casual Suits: For casual suits, such as linen or cotton blends, consider lighter fabrics and more relaxed tie styles.
-A patterned tie or a bow tie can enhance the laid-back vibe.
+• Casual Suits: For casual suits, such as linen or cotton blends, consider lighter fabrics and more relaxed tie styles.
+A patterned tie or bow tie can enhance the laid-back vibe

 Comfort Level